Limiting distribution of maximal crossing and nesting of Poissonized random matchings: Height and depth of nonintersecting continuous-time simple random walks

 Hence $K$ and $J$ have the same joint distribution as $\Cro_t$ and $\Nes_t$.
-This non-intersecting process interpretation of $\Cro_t$ and $\Nes_t$ provides some useful information.
-As an example, note that the process considered above has a natural dual process (see Figure~\ref{fig:paths}).
+This nonintersecting process interpretation of $\Cro_t$ and $\Nes_t$ provides some useful information.
+As an example, note that the process considered\vadjust{\goodbreak} above has a natural dual process; see Figure~\ref{figpaths}.
 In the dual process the roles of $K$ and $J$ are reversed: the depth is $K$ and height is $J$ in the dual process.
 It follows that $K$ and $J$, and hence $\Cro_t$ and $\Nes_t$, are symmetrically distributed.

-In various non-intersecting processes, including the above model, the top curve is shown to converge, after appropriate scaling, to the Airy process in the long-time, many-walker limit (see e.g. \cite{Johansson02, Johansson05}).
+In various nonintersecting processes, including the above model, the top curve is shown to converge, after appropriate scaling, to the Airy process in the long-time, many-walker limit; see, for example, \cite {Johansson02,Johansson05}.
 Then it is natural to think that the leading fluctuation term of $K$ is given by the maximum of the Airy process.
-It is a well-known fact that the maximum of the Airy process is distributed as the GOE Tracy-Widom distribution.
+It is a well-known fact that the maximum of the Airy process is distributed as the GOE Tracy--Widom distribution.
 This was first proved indirectly in \cite{Johansson03}.
 A direct proof was only recently obtained in \cite{CorwinQR}.
 (See also \cite{MFQuastelR} for the distribution of the location of the maxima.)
-Hence the leading term $F(x)$ in~\eqref{eq:12} is as expected.
+Hence the leading term $F(x)$ in~\eqref{eq12} is as expected.
 Moreover, when $t$ becomes large, it is plausible to expect that the fluctuation of the top curve of the original process (whose max is $K$) and the fluctuation of the bottom curve of the dual process (whose min is $-J$) become independent at least to the leading order.
-The leading term of Theorem~\ref{thm:3} is natural from this.
-Theorem~\ref{thm:3} evaluates the second term of the asymptotic expansion of their joint distribution.
+The leading term of Theorem~\ref{thm3} is natural from this.
+Theorem~\ref{thm3} evaluates the second term of the asymptotic expansion of their joint distribution.

-For a family of finitely many non-intersecting walks, it is interesting to consider the maximum of the top curve and the minimum of the bottom curve.
-It is curious to check if the joint distribution of them would have the same expansion as in Theorem~\ref{thm:3}.
+For a family of finitely many nonintersecting walks, it is interesting to consider the maximum of the top curve and the minimum of the bottom curve.
+It is curious to check if the joint distribution of them would have the same expansion as in Theorem~\ref{thm3}.
 This will be considered elsewhere.
-Finally, we mention that the asymptotics of the distribution of the width of non-intersecting processes was studied recently in \cite{BaikLiu}.
+Finally, we mention that the asymptotics of the distribution of the width of nonintersecting processes was studied recently in \cite{BaikLiu}.